rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/outdated-apache.md

 ## Exploitation

 Apache 2.4.6 is severely outdated, and has a ton of vulnerabilities for DoS and HTTP Request Smuggling.
-I was unable to get the CVE for RCE working, but figured that using any CVE would suffice in demonstrating that it is vulnerable.
+I was unable to get the CVE for RCE working, but figured that using any CVE would suffice in demonstrating that it was vulnerable.

-I decided to go with CVE-2024-40725, which was a HTTP Request Smuggling attack for Apache HTTP Server versions 2.4.0 to 2.4.61.
+I decided to go with CVE-2024-40725, a HTTP Request Smuggling attack for Apache HTTP Server versions 2.4.0 to 2.4.61.
 This was one of the **least disruptive** attacks I could use on this.

 I used this payload: